w3c/cogai/demos/README.md

 ### Learning from examples

 This focuses on techniques for learning knowledge graphs from potentially noisy examples, using fully supervised, weakly supervised or unsupervised learning algorithms.
-A further demo would look at the potential for using reinforcement learning when imagining carrying out some sequence of actions.

 ### Learning Rulesets for Tasks

-This focuses on hierarchical reinforcement learning, and will explore techniques for applying heuristics to propose/revise rules along with a stochastic temperature controlling the level of caution in making changes.
+This focuses on hierarchical reinforcement learning, and will explore techniques for applying heuristics to propose/revise rules along with a stochastic temperature parameter controlling the level of caution in making changes.
+A further demo would look at the potential for using reinforcement learning when imagining carrying out some sequence of actions.

 ### Different Kinds of Reasoning

-A suite of demos exploring different kinds of reasoning, e.g. inductive, abductive, causal, and so forth.
+A suite of demos exploring different kinds of reasoning, e.g. inductive, abductive, causal, reasoning from multiple perspectives, and so forth.

 ### Social Interaction and Theory of Mind